 You want a glue with a little give.

-Elmer’s Craft Bond glue lets you move the tiles around after you’ve glued them just in case they get out of line.
+You can also move the tiles around after you’ve glued them just in case they get out of line.

 Just keep gluing the tiles until you’ve formed your tree.

 I added a chalkboard star at the top and a little tree base at the bottom.